Photon-assisted electronic and spin transport in a junction containing precessing molecular spin: Charge transport

 Near the four resonances we expect the system to be highly transmissive and therefore to conduct well.
-This is confirmed by Figs. \ref{fig: conductance} and \ref{fig: frequency}.
-Namely, the imaginary conductance component $G_{I}>0$ around resonances and is a positive linear function of $\Omega$ in the low frequency limit [see Fig. \ref{fig: frequency}(b), black solid line].
-This implies that the behavior of the system is inductive-like since the displacement current tends to reduce the charge current, as electrons reside awhile in the quantum dot, causing the delay in phase between the voltage and the current.
-Accordingly, the real component $G_{R}$ decreases quadratically from initial value $G(0)$ upon switching on the ac frequency $\Omega$ [black solid line in Fig. \ref{fig: frequency}(a)].
-However, the off-resonance behavior is capacitive-like resulting from intra-orbital Coulomb interactions, which lead to the charge accumulation.
-Hence, in the low ac frequency limit $G_{I}(\Omega)$ is negative, and decreases linearly with the increase of $\Omega$ for Fermi surface energies of the leads which are far from the resonant energies $\epsilon_{i}$ [black dashed line in Fig. \ref{fig: frequency}(b)].
-In this case $G_{R}(\Omega)$ increases quadratically with $\Omega$ [black dashed line in Fig. \ref{fig: frequency}(a)].
-Obviously the single-molecule magnet junction behaves as an effective circuit only in the low frequency regime.
+This is confirmed by Figs.~\ref{fig: conductance} and \ref{fig: frequency}.
+Namely, the imaginary conductance component $G_{I}>0$ around resonances and is a positive linear function of $\Omega$ in the low-ac-frequency limit [see Fig.~\ref{fig: frequency}(b), black solid line].
+This implies that the behavior of the system is inductive-like, since the displacement current tends to reduce the charge current, as electrons reside awhile in the quantum dot, causing the delay in phase between the voltage and the current.
+Accordingly, the real component $G_{R}$ decreases quadratically from initial value $G(0)$ upon switching on the ac frequency $\Omega$ [black solid line in Fig.~\ref{fig: frequency}(a)].
+However, the off-resonance behavior is capacitive-like resulting from intraorbital Coulomb interactions, included via displacement current.\cite{Guo1} Hence, in the low-ac-frequency limit $G_{I}(\Omega)$ is negative and decreases linearly with the increase of $\Omega$ for Fermi energies of the leads which are far from the resonant energies $\epsilon_{i}$ [black dashed line in Fig.~\ref{fig: frequency}(b)].
+In this case $G_{R}(\Omega)$ increases quadratically with $\Omega$ [black dashed line in Fig.~\ref{fig: frequency}(a)].
+Obviously, the molecular magnet junction behaves as a classical circuit only in the low-ac-frequency regime.